Long-time Freeness in the Kicked Top: Free cumulants dynamics

 The quantities $\tau_n$ so defined,

 indicate how quickly freeness is achieved and can be referred as definition of a \textit{freeness time-scale}.
-We note that standard $4$-OTOC was already found to decay exponentially fast after the Ehrenfest time in quantum systems with a few-body chaotic limits, see e.g. Refs.\cite{garcia2018chaos, notenson2023classical}.
+Indeed, it provides an estimate of the time at which $\kappa_{2n}$ reaches its $n$-dependent plateau $a^n$.
+We note that standard $4$-OTOC was already found to decay exponentially fast after the Ehrenfest time in chaotic single-body quantum systems with classical limits, see e.g. Refs.\cite{garcia2018chaos, notenson2023classical}.
+As we discuss in Sec.~\ref{sec_num}, we find that the exponential decay occurs after the (generalized) Ehrenfest time for all even free cumulants.
 The goal of Sec.~\ref{sec_res} will be to interpret the decay rate for arbitrary $n$ in a general way, from a large deviation theory.